enigma4000/enigma4000/README.md

 - Subscribe to digital versions of magazines
 - Find digital versions of magazines I want to get rid of
 - Scan and create PDFs of copies I can't find online
+- Sell or recyle the magazines I saved as PDFs
 <!--
 **enigma4000/enigma4000** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.